mhmdjaw/react-hooks/README.md

   // Animation that moves the div 400px to the right over 2 seconds const [startMoveRight, cancelMoveRight] = useAnimationFrame(({ complete }) => {
     if (boxRef.current) {
-      if (rightRef.current < 400) {
+      // run animation as long as distance is not met, otherwise call complete() if (rightRef.current < 400) {
         ++rightRef.current
         boxRef.current.style.left = rightRef.current + 'px'